How to Pack Light when Travelling

 Airlines generally don’t charge passengers anything extra to bring abroad one personal item and one carry-on bag.
 Generally, these items must be able to fit an overhead compartment or under the seat.

 However, rules regarding the size and weight of these items are not standardised.
 For example, the allowable size for your free under seat bag is 40cm x 25cm x 20cm on Ryanair, but 45cm x 36cm x 20cm on easyJet.
 Some airlines charge extra for bags that weigh more; others are concerned only with measurements.
 Restrictions on your personal item also differ.
-Some airlines limit the item to something small like a handbag or a thing laptop.
+Some airlines limit the item to something small like a handbag or a thin laptop.
 Some also include both your carry-on bag and your personal item in their weight limits.

 It’s best to check your airlines’ latest carry-on rules before packing so you don’t get caught off guard.
 If you have connecting flights, make sure to check the policies of each airline you are flying with and not just the one you bought the tickets through.
 Be especially careful with European-based airlines.
 Although they may offer cheap flights, they are known to have the strictest policies around weight and size limits for carry-on bags, and may end up costing you much more.